 Some people have occupations where they are regularly exposed to trauma.
 These jobs put them at risk to develop operational stress injuries.
 Examples of these include first responders such as fire, police, paramedics, emergency room personnel and 911 operators or dispatchers.
 Some people experience trauma in an automobile accident, or caring for a love one who is ill, or through physical or sexual violence.
 All of these can result in PTSD.

-When a potentially dangerous or deadly event occurs – a near-death experience, an automobile accident, a workplace incident – it’s natural and normal to go through a period of anxiety in response.
+When a potentially dangerous or deadly event occurs, it’s normal to go through a period of anxiety.

 However, for some people, the emotional effects of acute stress and trauma do not fade with time.
-Instead, stress levels remain high, and as months and years pass, this consistently high level of anxiety takes a toll.
-When this occurs, patients may be diagnosed with post-traumatic stress disorder (PTSD), a mental health condition that requires specialized treatment and intervention.
+Instead, stress levels remain high.
+As months and years pass, this consistently high level of anxiety takes a toll.
+When this occurs, a person may be diagnosed with post-traumatic stress disorder (PTSD).
+PTSD is a mental and physical health condition that requires specialized treatment and intervention.

-Intensive treatment that involves a range of evidence-based cognitive and behavioural therapies, incorporation of regular exercise, along with medication treatment (if appropriate) can help patients to learn how to better manage symptoms and improve the overall quality of their lives.
-Individuals with PTSD also benefit from imaginal and in vivo exposure therapy (as appropriate, depending on history of trauma), which provides patients with an opportunity to de-sensitize themselves to situations or triggers that induce PTSD symptoms, in a safe and supportive environment.
+Individuals with PTSD might also benefit from exposure therapy (as appropriate, depending on individual circumstances).
+Exposure therapy provides individuals with an opportunity to de-sensitize themselves to situations or triggers that cause PTSD symptoms, in a safe and supportive environment.
 Relaxation, breathing and mindfulness are also tremendously beneficial in effectively treating PTSD.